-But this shouldn't be the case, and we are here to give you tips, tricks, and information for your most comfortable pumping experience.
+This shouldn't be the case.
+We are here to give you tips, tricks, and information for your most comfortable pumping experience.

 Some women have reported uncomfortable sensations when their milk begins to flow.
 Some have described it as feeling tingly, while others have compared it to feeling like pins and needles.
 That's never good.